FRONTERA ALLOCATION SUBMISSION GUIDELINES

 Fraction of Total Allocations.
 Pathways allocations will be available for up to 15% of system capacity.

 Mechanism of Award.
 Pathways award should be submitted through the Frontera portal, and will be awarded quarterly.
 The award duration will be for 1 year.
+There will be no extensions for existing allocations, thus a renewal submission is required annually regardless of remaining allocation balance.

 Fraction of Total Allocations.
 Up to fifteen percent of available system time will be awarded in LSCP allocations, subject to the availability of quality proposals.